Kinoshita–Terasaka knot

-In knot theory, the Kinoshita–Terasaka knot is a particular prime knot.
-It has 11 crossings.
+In knot theory, the Kinoshita–Terasaka knot is a particular prime knot with 11 crossings.
+It is named after Japanese mathematicians Shinichi Kinoshita and Hidetaka Terasaka, who wrote about it in 1957.
 The Kinoshita–Terasaka knot has a variety of interesting mathematical properties.
 It is related by mutation to the Conway knot, with which it shares a Jones polynomial.
 It has the same Alexander polynomial as the unknot.